ThinkingWavy/ps_parprog_2024/02/results/par02_csaw1585.md

 #### NUMAode, RAM and Caches
 - Definition: Is a Non-uniform memory access (NUMA) node.
 It is a server platform that can utilize multiple processors where all processors can access all memory on the board.
 If some memory is accessed by a processor that lies outside of its node it has to be accessed over the slower NUMA connection.
-- Two NUMA: Tells us that it is a distributed shared memory.
+- NUMA: Tells us that it is a distributed shared memory.
 Two NUMAs are needed, because each processor needs also be able to access each others memory/caches on the same node?
 - RAM: 47GB total
 - Caches: L3 Cache is shared in each processor.
 L2 and L1 is for each core seperatly available.